-"Algorithms instead of humans: Zalando cuts up to 250 marketing positions" was the title of the online publication Horizont on 8 March 2018, announcing our dismissal to the surprised marketing scene.
-The dismissal on International Women's Day was also completely unexpected for us.
-We learned of the decision at an internal meeting announced on the evening of 7 March 2018, which was harmlessly titled "Taking The Next Step On Our Marketing Journey".
+"Algorithms instead of humans: Zalando cuts up to 250 marketing positions" was the title of the online publication Horizont on March 8th, 2018, announcing our dismissal to the surprised marketing scene.
+The termination on International Women's Day was also entirely unexpected for us.
+We learned of the decision at an internal meeting announced on the evening of March 7th, 2018, which was harmlessly titled "Taking The Next Step On Our Marketing Journey."

 After we realized the real extent of the new marketing trip, everything went very quickly.
 Like a landslide, the events dragged several things into the abyss: our beloved content marketing team of 60 colleagues and friends, our career plans, scheduled projects and our announced presentation on language and visual search at the Online Marketing Rockstars (OMR) conference.
 None of it lasted.
 Suddenly everything was different.

-1. AI turns restructuring into a media sensation
+1. AI turns a restructuring into a media sensation

 The press enthusiastically announced the first victims of automation through artificial intelligence (AI) and triggered a rush of journalists, experts, headhunters and curious viewers for our (professional) social media profiles.
 Even long-forgotten acquaintances suddenly emerged from the sinking and made curious contact.
 The events seemed to have the fascination of a mass pileup.

-It quickly became clear to us that we were not being replaced by algorithms.
-Two weeks after the events, Zalando board member and founder Robert Gentz confirmed at the OMR Festival in Hamburg: "We have become very slow and very coordination intensive, but the marketing world is fast moving.
-Restructuring was necessary. (...)
-And it's not machines that do marketing for us, it's people."
-So we have been the victims of a banal reorganisation of shrewd decision-makers and not replaced by highly intelligent systems.
+It quickly became clear to us that algorithms were not replacing us.
+Two weeks after the events, Zalando board member and founder Robert Gentz confirmed at the OMR Festival in Hamburg: "We have become very slow and very coordination intensive, but the marketing world is fast-moving.
+The restructuring was necessary. (...)
+And it's not machines that do marketing for us; it's people."
+So we have been the victims of a banal reorganization of shrewd decision-makers and not replaced by highly intelligent systems.